 Magnolio de Jardin (Magnolia jardinensis) is a Colombian magnolia only known from a single population from the Western mountain range in the municipality of Jardin in Colombia.
-It is listed as Endangered on the IUCN Red List of Threatened Species, as it faces a very high risk of going extinct in the near future.
+It is listed as Critically Endangered on the IUCN Red List of Threatened Species, as it faces a very high risk of going extinct in the near future.

 The species is threatened by habitat conversion and habitat fragmentation.
 In addition the species is targeted by selective logging.
 However, loggers have commented on how few individuals are now left in the wild and consequently the exploitation is less frequent.